 I’m writing you this letter to convey how thankful I am for having met you and having you in my life during a very dark time for me.

 I’m not sure if you remember.
-I know I’ve never forgotten, but while we were at primary school together, you were the only person that stood up for me regarding the racial abuse and bullying I had to endure.
+I know I’ve never forgotten, but while we were at primary school together, you were the only person who stood up for me regarding the racial abuse and bullying I had to endure.

-I’ve suffered racial abuse all my life, with bullying at school and outside of school is a constant problem I had to contend with growing up.
+I’ve suffered racial abuse all my life, with bullying at school and outside of school being a constant problem I had to contend with growing up.
 No one had ever done anything to help me before, or since, really.
 You were the only person to have my back, and you didn’t have to.
 No one else ever did, and I’ve never forgotten you because of that.

 I know we don’t really know each other anymore and haven’t seen each other for decades, but I just wanted you to know how grateful I am for this act of support you offered me that day in the face of multiple older kids bullying me.

 It is the one untainted memory I have of my childhood that I can look back on that keeps me from giving up on people.
 I wish more people were like you; I included.
-Being willing to be that one person that makes a difference to someone else, even though you did what you did without even knowing that your actions would have such a profound effect on me, and how it still does, all these years later, is my aim in life.
+Being willing to be that one person who makes a difference to someone else, even though you did what you did without even knowing that your actions would have such a profound effect on me, and how it still does, all these years later, is my aim in life.

-I want to be the person that makes a difference in someone else’s life, not because I want acknowledgement for it, but because I want to pay it forward and pay it forward as often as I can.
+I want to be the person who makes a difference in someone else’s life, not because I want acknowledgement for it, but because I want to pay it forward and pay it forward as often as I can.

 Thank you for being the one person who stood up for me.
 I wish you all the best in everything you do, and I hope someone returns the favour should you ever need it.